AI-Sherpa/DigestVid/README.md

 ## Contributing

-Contributions to DigestVid are welcome!
+Contributions to digestvid are welcome!
 Here are a few ways you can help:

 - Report bugs and request features by creating issues.
 - Contribute to the code via pull requests.
 Please read our contribution guidelines first.

 ## License

-DigestVid is released under the MIT License.
+digestvid is released under the MIT License.
 See the LICENSE file for more details.